Your free business.com+ membership unlocks exclusive tech deals and advisor support

 why is nepotism harmful

-• Encouraging poor long-term decisions: Filling roles quickly with familiar faces may feel efficient, but it often sacrifices quality.
+• Encouraging poor decisions: Filling roles quickly with familiar faces may feel efficient, but it often sacrifices quality.
 Skipping a fair, open process can mean missing out on stronger candidates with better business skills or fresh perspectives.

 How can you prevent nepotism in the workplace?